Mineralogy Certification Course

 Formula: Na4[AlSi3O8]3Cl - Ca4[Al2Si2O8]CO3

 Scapolites can be confused with a number of minerals, including quartz (amethyst and citrine), spodumene, and fluorite.
-However, scapolite is softer than quartz and spodumenes.
-Also, striation will help you a lot.
-In scapolite, striation is along crystal elongation, while in quartz, it is perpendicular.
-Additionally, scapolite is more reactive to UV light.
+However, scapolite is softer than quartz and spodumene.
+In scapolite, striation occurs along the direction of crystal elongation, while in quartz, it occurs perpendicular to the direction of elongation.
+Scapolite is also more reactive to ultraviolet (UV) light than quartz.

 color | colorless, white, grey;pink, violet, blue, yellow, brown, orange-brown |